-Copies of supporting documents may be obtained from Jeremy Wise (firstname.lastname@example.org or 202-205-3190).
+Additional Information: Copies of the draft questionnaire and supporting documents may be obtained from Jeremy Wise (email@example.com or 202-205-3190).
 Hearing-impaired individuals may obtain information on this matter by contacting the Commission's TDD terminal at 202-205-1810.
-General information concerning the Commission may also be obtained by accessing its Web site (https://www.usitc.gov).
+General information concerning the Commission may also be obtained by accessing its Web site (http://www.usitc.gov).
 Persons with mobility impairments who will need special assistance in gaining access to the Commission should contact the Office of the Secretary at 202-205-2000.

-Comments submitted in response to this notice may be made available to the public.
-For this reason, please do not include in your comments information of a confidential nature, such as sensitive personal information or proprietary information.
+Comments submitted in response to this notice may be made available to the public through the Commission's Web site.
+For this reason, please do not include in your comments information of a confidential nature, such as sensitive personal information or confidential business within the meaning of the Commission's rules (See 19 CFR 201.6 (a)).
 If you send an email comment, your email address will be automatically captured and included as part of the comment that is placed in the public docket and made available on the Internet.
 Please note that responses to this public comment request containing any routine notice about the confidentiality of the communication will be treated as public comments that may be made available to the public notwithstanding the inclusion of the routine notice.

 Title: Generic Clearance for the Collection of Qualitative Feedback on Agency Service Delivery.

-Abstract: The proposed information collection activity provides a means to garner qualitative customer and stakeholder feedback in an efficient, timely manner.
-By qualitative feedback we mean information that provides useful insights on perceptions and opinions, and not statistical surveys that yield quantitative results that can be generalized to the population of study.
-This feedback will provide insights into customer or stakeholder perceptions, experiences and expectations, provide an early warning of issues with service, or focus attention on areas where communication, training or changes in operations might improve delivery of products or services.
-These collections will allow for ongoing, collaborative and actionable communications between the Agency and its customers and stakeholders.
+Abstract: The proposed information collection activity provides a means to garner qualitative customer and stakeholder feedback in an efficient and timely manner, in accordance with the Federal Government's commitment to improving service delivery.
+By qualitative feedback, the Commission means information that provides useful insights on perceptions and opinions, and not statistical surveys that yield quantitative results that can be generalized to the population of study.
+This feedback will provide insights into customer or stakeholder perceptions, experiences, and expectations; provide an early warning of issues with service; or focus attention on areas where communication, training, or changes in operations might improve delivery of products or services.
+These collections will allow for ongoing, collaborative communications between the Commission and its customers and stakeholders.
 They will also contribute directly to the improvement of program management.